Creative Writing Classes

 How Much Does It Cost?

-The class is €20 per 90 minute session, which can be paid on a class-by-class basis or monthly, whichever suits you best, via IBAN, Revolut or Paypal.
-You can join the class for as long as you like, there is no advance commitment to a minimum / maximum period of classes.
+The class is €80 per four weeks, which can be paid in advance, via IBAN, Revolut or Zelle.
+You can join the class for as long as you like, four weeks is the minimum commitment.

 How do I sign up?